Zengzi: Filial piety

 Zeng Shen was known for his filial piety.
 After the deaths of his parents, he was unable to read the rites of mourning without bursting into tears.

 A famous legend about Zeng Shen, called Nie Zhi Tong Xin (齧指痛心), is included in the influential Yuan dynasty text The Twenty-four Filial Exemplars.
 In the story, Zeng Shen was one day out gathering firewood, when some visitors unexpectedly showed up at his home.
 His mother bit her finger, and Zeng felt a sharp pain in his heart.
 He immediately knew his mother needed him and rushed home.

+Related stories

+Zengzi slaughtered the pig for his son

+One day, Zengzi's wife went shopping to the market.
+His son cried when his mother was leaving.
+She said to her son, “Don't cry.
+I'll slaughter a pig and make pork dishes for you when I'm back.”
+When she was back, Zengzi started slaughtering the pig in their yard.
+Zengzi's wife stopped him and said, “That was intended to be a joke.”
+Zengzi replied, “We should not lie to our children.
+Children are innocent and they learn from their parents.
+Therefore, if you cheat to your son, you're teaching your son to cheat others, and he won't trust you anymore.
+This is not the correct way to teach your son.”
+Finally, they cooked the pig for the son.

+“Zeng Shen” committed murder

+When Zengzi was living in Fei County, there was a man with the same name of him living nearby committed murder.
+When the neighbours told Zengzi's mom that “Zeng Shen” committed murder, she initially did not believe it and stayed calm as if nothing happened.
+But when the third person told her about that, she started to believe that her son committed murder and hurriedly escaped from her house in panic.
+This story was later widely used as an example to illustrate the serious effect brought by rumours, which is also known as the Woozle effect in English.

 Descendants

 In 1452 the title Wujing Boshi (五經博士) was bestowed upon the descendants of Zengzi and other Confucian sages such as Mencius, Yan Hui, Zhou Dunyi, and Zhu Xi.

 In the Republic of China there is an office called the "Sacrificial Official to Zengzi" which is held by a descendant of Zengzi, like the post of "Sacrificial Official to Mencius" for a descendant of Mencius, "Sacrificial Official to Yan Hui" for a descendant of Yan Hui, and the post of "Sacrificial Official to Confucius", held by a descendant of Confucius.

 Some of the descendants of Zengzi include: